neondatabase/neon/docs/rfcs/025-generation-numbers.md

   to enumerate the indices and pick the most recent one by attachment generation.
 The listing would typically only return 1-2 indices.

+The tenant should never load an index with an attachment generation _newer_ than its own: tenants are allowed to be attached with stale attachment generations during a multiply-attached phase in a migration, and in this instance if the old location's pageserver restarts, it should not try and load the newer generation's index.

+#### Cleaning up previous generations' remote indices

+Deletion of old indices is not necessary for correctness, although it is necessary to avoid the ListObjects fallback in the previous section becoming ever more expensive.

-Once the new attachment has written out its index_part.json, it may clean up historic index_part.json files that were found, unless the control plane has indicated to us that the tenant is multiply attached (see the subsequent HA RFC for this concept).
+Once the new attachment has written out its index_part.json, it may asynchronously clean up historic index_part.json objects that were found, unless the control plane has indicated to us that the tenant is multiply attached (see the subsequent HA RFC for this concept).

+Deletion of historic index_part.json files doesn't necessarily have to go through the deletion queue (it is always safe to drop these files once a more recent generation has written its index), but it is beneficial to delay the deletions, for the benefit of other nodes trying to read from the previous generation's data (e.g. some future read replica feature) to delay these deletions, so the deletion queue should be used anyway.

+We may choose to implement this deletion either as an explicit step after we write out index_part for the first time in a pageserver's lifetime, or for simplicity just do it periodically as part of the background scrub (see [scrubbing](#cleaning-up-orphan-objects-scrubbing));

 ### Control Plane Changes